 Road traffic accidents are possibly the most common.
 If you were not the driver who caused the problem, then it is really unfortunate to have your holiday ruined in such a way.
 But whatever the problem, if you have suffered an accident and injury at the seaside and it is clear to you that it was caused by the negligence or actions of a third party, you could claim compensation.

-Our nationwide network of lawyers cover a range of personal injury compensation claim cases, so feel free to ask our advice.
-In fact, before you even get in front of a solicitor, you can find out a lot of information online on our site, or by calling one of our professional advisors.
-You can reach them on 0800 689 0500, or on 0333 500 0993 from a mobile.
+Our team of expert lawyers cover a range of personal injury compensation claim cases, so feel free to ask our advice.
+In fact, before you even get in front of a solicitor, you can find out a lot of information online on our site, or by calling one of our professional advisers.
+You can reach us on 0800 689 0500 (landline), or on 0333 500 0993 from a mobile phone.Open Claim Calculator

-If you find that you are suffering pain and inconvenience, and are out of pocket because of accidents at the seaside, you could do with the money to help you with your recovery.
+If you find that you are suffering pain and inconvenience, and are out-of-pocket because of accidents at the seaside, you could do with the compensation to help you with your recovery.
 So, don’t delay.
-Call us now on our freephone lines.
-We’re open 24 hours a day, seven days a week.
-If we can’t answer your question immediately, someone will call you back.
+Call us now and chat to a member of our team.
+Our initial advice is free.